TTLucian/ha-solar-ac-controller/README.md

 - Importing
 - Master switch OFF

-### **Diagnostic Entity**
+### **Diagnostics**
-A single entity (`Solar AC Diagnostics`) exposing the entire controller brain:
+The Solar AC Controller provides full internal state visibility through Home Assistant’s built‑in Diagnostics system.
+This is the authoritative place to inspect everything the controller knows and does.

+You can access it via:

+Settings → Devices & Services → Solar AC Controller → Diagnostics

+The diagnostics export includes a complete JSON snapshot of the controller’s internal state, such as:

-- Config
+  - Current configuration
   - Active zones
-- Learning state
-- Learned power
+  - Learned compressor power per zone
-- EMA values
+  - EMA 30s and EMA 5m values
-- Zone last‑changed timestamps
   - Manual lock timers
+  - Short‑cycle memory
-- Panic configuration
+  - Panic thresholds and cooldown state
-- Required export
+  - Required export and export margin
-- Export margin
-- Next/last zone
+  - Next and last zone
+  - Last action and timestamps
-- Master‑off timestamp
+  - Master‑off tracking
-- Panic cooldown state
+  - Learning state and sample count

-- Last action
+This export is ideal for debugging, issue reporting, and understanding the controller’s decision‑making process in detail.

+Unlike normal sensors, the diagnostics export is not an entity — it is a structured JSON report designed specifically for troubleshooting and transparency.

 ### **Home Assistant Diagnostics Export**
 A dedicated diagnostics handler (`diagnostics.py`) provides a JSON‑safe snapshot of all internal state: